 A surety bond provides compensation for a party when a contract is not performed or the performance is unsatisfactory.
 A common example is when a building contractor agrees to construct a building, such as a school.
 Usually, the building contractor will buy the surety bond that will pay the school if the contractor fails to construct the school.
 The school can then use the money to pay another contractor to do the job.
 Meanwhile, the insurance company paying the money can sue the contractor for failing to construct the school.

-There are 2 important distinctions between surety bonds and most insurance contracts, and both are related to the fact that there are 3 parties with 3 different relationships to a surety bond instead of just 2.
+There are 2 important distinctions between surety bonds and most insurance contracts, and both relate to the fact that there are 3 parties with 3 different relationships to a surety bond instead of just 2.
 The 1st difference is that the surety's duty is to the obligee, not to the principal, even when the principal pays for the bond.
 Thus, even if the principal is dishonest and makes false statements on the insurance application, the insurance company is still obligated to the obligee, whereas, with most insurance contracts, material misrepresentations by the insured will generally relieve the insurance company from paying on a claim.

 Because the surety is guaranteeing, to the obligee, the performance or the integrity of the principal, the surety carefully selects which principals it will insure.
 For all surety bonds, the surety will consider the integrity of the principal, including the principal's creditworthiness.
 Because the surety will sue the principal, if it is obligated to pay the obligee on the surety bond, a major consideration will be the financial assets, debts, and working capital of the principal.